 5. USDA loan

-The USDA loan program offers financing for buying land if the borrower is planning to build a home.
+The USDA loan program, backed by the U.S. Department of Agriculture, offers financing for buying land if the borrower is planning to build a home.
 Only low- to moderate-income families are eligible, and the land must be in a qualified rural area.
 Unlike traditional USDA mortgages, these loans are only available with two-year terms.
 The USDA also offers single-close construction loans that will finance the land purchase and construction, then convert to a long-term mortgage.

 6. SBA loan

 If you’re looking to buy land for a business property, you may be able to use a small business loan.
-The U.S. Small Business Administration (SBA) loan program allows borrowers to finance raw land and the construction costs of building a commercial building.
-A private lender will need to finance half of the project, and the SBA contributes another 40%.
-The business owner puts in the remaining 10%.
+Loans backed by the U.S. Small Business Administration (SBA) allow borrowers to finance raw land and the construction costs of building a commercial building.
+With an SBA 504 loan, you as the business owner would need to make a 10% down payment.
+A bank or credit union will finance half of the project and a certified development corporation (CDC) contributes the remaining 40%, which is guaranteed by the SBA.
 Loan terms of 10, 20 or 25 years are available.
-The SBA says projects of at least $250,000 are a good fit for this program.

 7. Seller financing